EstherSlabbert/tech230_AWS/VPC.md

 **Peering Connections**: VPC peering allows the connection and communication between multiple VPCs, enabling resource sharing and network connectivity between them.

-vpc = house

-Private IP address range: 10.0.0.0
-10.0.0.0/16 = CIDR block; works with bytes, gives space limits in CIDR block. /16 dictates that 10.0 = fixed; 0.0 ranges from 0-255.
+#### Analogy

+A VPC is a network that is like a secure building.
+It has a Private IP address, which is indicated by a CIDR block (e.g. 10.0.0.0/16), which specifies the size of the network in variable-sized blocks and allows for flexible allocation of IP addresses.

+The front door or gate is like the Internet Gateway, which provides a controlled point of entry and exit for traffic to and from the VPC.

-rooms = public subnets (still uses a private ip range, but it is public as it will be accessed by a public ip at some point) 10.0.0.0/24 or 10.0.2.0/24 or any no.from 0-255 in the second last place.
+The building has rooms, which are like subnets also indicated by a CIDR block, e.g. 10.0.2.0/24.
+(Note: public subnets still uses a private IP range, but it is classified as public because it will be accessed by a public IP at some point).
+There are more secure rooms like vaults which are like private subnets and less secure rooms which are like public subnets.

+To access the rooms that are open to the public you must go through the front door, then follow a path to
 Access:
-you = ssh (port 22)
+As a developer you want to access the VM in the subnet through an ssh (port 22).
-others -> access ports (HTTP (port 80)), (3000), (HTTPS = port 443)
-with a public ip for app vm
+Others want to access ports (HTTP = port 80), (Sparta app port = 3000), (HTTPS = port 443) with a public ip for app vm.
-outer door = internet gateway

 path to access rooms = (public) route table -> directs traffic from the internet gateway to the subnet of the VM door to room = security group (allows ports 80,3000,22)

 db VM should have private subnet (e.g. 10.0.3.0/24).
 SG: 27017. has a route table to allow communication between rooms set up by default, which we do not have permissions to change.

+#### CIDR

+CIDR stands for Classless Inter-Domain Routing.
+A CIDR block is a notation used to define the network portion of an IP address and specify the size of the network.
+CIDR allows for flexible allocation of IP addresses and efficient routing by aggregating multiple IP addresses into a single block.
+It simplifies IP address management and enables efficient allocation of IP addresses within a network.

+works with bytes, gives space limits in CIDR block. /16 dictates that 10.0. = fixed; 0.0 can range from 0-255.
+10.0.0.0/24 or 10.0.2.0/24 or any no.from 0-255 in the second last place.

 [AWS - What is CIDR?](https://aws.amazon.com/what-is/cidr/#:~:text=A%20CIDR%20block%20is%20a,regional%20internet%20registries%20(RIR)).